EMERGENCE IS BEAUTIFUL

 SO...

 Beauty, interpersonal connection and meaning are exclusively conscious experiences, that take place in the here and now—if this were not the case they would be meaningless.
-Beauty and creativity has practical evolutionary reasons for being, and in this way it is not merely a superficial decoration in the ballroom of the mind by something that can be understood and communicated, something that can connect us.
+Beauty and creativity has practical evolutionary reasons for being, and in this way it is not merely a superficial decoration in the ballroom of the mind but something that can be understood and communicated, something that can connect us.

-"There is no more intimate act than play" - Gabrielle Zevin (Tomorrow and Tomorrow and Tomorrow)
+"There is no more intimate act than play"—Gabrielle Zevin (Tomorrow and Tomorrow and Tomorrow)

 Meaning is found in the space between one another; intimacy, play, the tension of opposites, the known present and unknown future.
 Our complex minds, interacting with other complex minds, build meaning, answers are revealed along with new questions.
 The more you learn, the more you become aware of what you don't know—a signal that we are always growing, and that profound realizations exist just over the horizon—yet another glimpse of the infinite.
 If that's not meaningful, I don't know what is.